 Advantest Talks Semi

 Dive into the world of semiconductors and Automatic Test Equipment with our educational podcast, Advantest Talks Semi, where we explore the power of knowledge in this dynamic field.
-Hosted by Keith Schaub, Vice President of Technology and Strategy at Advantest, this series features insightful conversations with experts and thought leaders in the industry.
+Hosted by Keith Schaub, Vice President of Technology and Strategy and Don Ong, Director and Head of Innovation for Advantest Field Service Business Group, at Advantest, this series features insightful conversations with experts and thought leaders in the industry.

 In today's fast-paced environment, continuous learning is essential for staying ahead.
 Join us in these thought-provoking discussions, where you can learn about the latest trends and cutting-edge strategies being used in the semiconductor industry.
 Explore how innovative technologies are revolutionizing testing processes and shaping the future.